banq/jdonframework/readme.md

 	}

-Producer:
-	public interface AService {

-		@Send("CommandtoEventA")
-		public DomainMessage commandA(@Owner String rootId, @Receiver AggregateRootA model, int state);
-	}

-Producer emits to its Consumer by a asynchronous and non-blocking queue made by LMAX Disruptor's RingBuffer.
+Jdonframework work mode is Producer/Consumer, A producer emits to its Consumer by a asynchronous and non-blocking queue made by LMAX Disruptor's RingBuffer. such as:

 @Send("CommandtoEventA") ---> @OnCommand("CommandtoEventA")

-there are two kinds of Consumer:
+There are two kinds of Consumer in jdon:

 	@Send --> @OnCommand  (1:1 Queue)
 	@Send --> @OnEvent    (1:N topic)

-difference between 'OnCommand' and 'OnEvent' is:
+Difference between 'OnCommand' and 'OnEvent' is:

-when a event happend otherwhere comes in a aggregate root we regard this event as a command, and it will action a method annotated with @OnCommand, and in this method some events will happen. and they will action those methods annotated with @OnEvent.
+When a event happend otherwhere comes in a aggregate root we regard this event as a command, and it will action a method annotated with @OnCommand, and in this method some events will happen. and they will action those methods annotated with @OnEvent.